 Passport Health – Travel Vaccines for Gambia

-“This was my second time visiting Passport Health before traveling to Gambia.
+“This was my second time visiting Passport Health before travelling to Gambia.
 The nurse was great — friendly, knowledgeable and prepared for my appointment.
 Thank you!”

 “Fast, friendly, efficient service.
 The nurse I met with was very knowledgeable and helpful.
 By far the best travel clinic I’ve ever visited, and will be my regular travel clinic from now on.
 Thanks!”